How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Definition: Increased brand recognition, share of voice, and thought leadership positioning attributable to webinar programmes.

 Why It Matters: Whilst harder to quantify, brand building represents significant long-term value that supports all other marketing activities.
+Increased brand awareness and thought leadership from webinars directly contribute to business growth by expanding your audience, building trust, and driving future sales or conversions.

 Calculation Formula: